 Those who knew Linda wondered if she was a hypochondriac or just in worse shape physically than she let on.
 With all the money Linda was spending on medical help she couldn’t afford much more than a small, cramped apartment to live in.
 Things did finally start to go right when Linda went to see a naturopath about her unusual bad health.
 After seeing Linda, the naturopath told her that she had a systemic yeast infection.
 This overgrowth of yeast was causing the strange poor health that had been plaguing Linda.
 Although the naturopath did not provide Linda with a permanent solution to her problem, Linda did get the critical information she needed.

-Eventually Linda did compile a new treatment plan that she intended to use on herself.
+Eventually, Linda did compile a new treatment plan that she intended to use on herself.
 Linda put about a year of time into polishing and refining her novel approach.
-The day did come that Linda gave her personal therapy a try—on herself of course.
+The day did come when Linda gave her personal therapy a try—on herself of course.
 Linda found that she didn’t get anymore vaginal yeast infections after she started her treatment.
 As more time progressed, Linda’s general health began to rapidly improve as well.
 Linda was again feeling great—like she did before her Candida nightmare began.
-Linda told a doctor about her program and related the amazing results she had.
-The doctor told her “you may have something her,” and Linda decided to give her new therapy to other people suffering with Candida issues she had met.
+Linda told a doctor about her program and related the amazing results she had seen.
+The doctor told her “you may have something here.”
+Linda then decided to give her new therapy to other people suffering with Candida issues she had met.
 It wasn’t long before Linda got amazing reports back from these people saying how well her program worked.

-Linda has gone on to publish her own book detailing exactly how to follow her powerful treatment and permanently end your yeast infection problems.
+Linda has gone on to publish her own book detailing exactly how to follow her powerful treatment and permanently end yeast infection problems.
 In her book, Linda shows you how to quickly eliminate genital and oral yeast infections in just 12 hours time.
 And, after a few weeks on her program, you can be totally free from systemic yeast overgrowth.
 Since Linda published her book in 2004, over 100,000 people from all over the globe have seen amazing results using Linda’s therapy.
 It is one of the best methods to naturally solve your Candida problem from the comfort of your own home.
-Linda also guarantees following her book’s plan will cure a genital or oral yeast infection in just 12 hours—you will have 60 days to try her book and you can get a full refund during this time if you do not see the promised outcome.
+Linda also guarantees following her book’s plan will cure a genital or oral yeast infection in just 12 hours.

 If you’d like to learn more about Linda’s personal journey with Candida health issues, see testimonials from others who gave her book a try, or if you want to find out about some of the free bonus books Linda includes with hers, you can find out much more at Linda Allen’s website.